poare/lqcd/notes.md

 1/6 questions:
 - Figure out how bash works.
 When I run "bash", the whole command line lights up green.
 Not sure why it doesn't do this by default anymore.

+Group meeting 1/9: Task management, Taxi code.

+Meeting with Phiala 1/13: Good start for debugging pion code.
+- The folder /data/d10a/projects/playingwithpions should have relevant code for computing a pion effective mass curve
+  - test_pion.qlua should be the QLUA file that computes the correlator
+  - submit_pion.sh is the bash script.
+It's written much more succinctly than mine, and loops through the configurations and file names before calling the QLUA script.
+  - Check out Mike's mosaic repository: /data/wombat/users/mlwagman/mosaic.
+This should have a lot of fermion initialization code for QLUA.
+- File naming conventions: Starting with 1 and going to whatever it ends up at.
+Will either be sequential or every 10, depending on its output in an HMC stream when the gauge field configurations are being generated.